 Free space is the test condition for both FR1 and FR2 MIMO OTA testing.
 The angle definition of the DUT orientation is specified in A.3

+In order to achieve the FR2 test points tabulated in Table 6.2.3.2-1, the UE is rotated so that the test point w.r.t. to the UE coordinate system is aligned with the test system z axis.

 <<< END OF CHANGES >>>